rbrahul/gofp/README.md

 ```

 ## How to use?

-This the example how you can implement pipe operations using `gofp`
+This the example which describes how you can implement `pipe` operations using `gofp`

 ```go

 package main